7 Things To Keep In Mind For The Hornbill Festival

-The Hornbill Festival officially opens its gates to the rest of the world tomorrow.
-If you are attending this cultural melange, here are a few things you should keep in mind!
+The Hornbill Festival officially opens its gates to the rest of the world in late November.
+If you plan to attend this grand cultural melange in Nagaland, here are a few things you should keep in mind!

 1) The Hornbill Lands At Kisama